Conversation-Bot/conversation_bot/README.md

 # How to Run
 I have HTML, JS, and CSS files.
 I will also have a .txt (.rtf for some) file if your computer is bad and can't run html files lol.
 Either way PLEASE USE THE HTML FILE IT IS WAY BETTER.
 # Contact
 Contact me at irishempire77@gmail.com.
-If you want to use my code in your website, instead contact my "business" email bottomtext97@gmail.com (Don't mind the names of these emails, I made them when I was like 8 so yeah.)
+If you want to use my code in your website, please contact me at the same email.